 Can Dogs Eat Egg Yolks?

-Yes, dogs can safely eat egg yolks in moderation.
-It is never a good idea to feed just egg whites to your canine.
-It’s actually recommended that both are fed to the dog for a more complete nutritious snack.
+Dogs can safely eat egg yolks in moderation.
+It’s never a good idea to feed only egg whites to your dog.
+In fact, veterinarians actually recommended that both are fed to the dog for a more complete nutritious snack.